Close Menu

 Keep Quiet While Others Are Hitting

 Golf requires focus and concentration.
 When someone else is preparing to swing or putt, stand still and stay quiet.
-Avoid talking, moving, or rummaging in your bag while others are playing.
+Avoid talking, moving, or rummaging through your bag while others are playing.

 Also: Stay out of their line of sight and don’t stand directly behind them when they’re putting or lining up.